THEdavehogue/glassdoor-analysis/README.md

 The first step in analyzing text is removing [stop words](https://en.wikipedia.org/wiki/Stop_words).
 In a nutshell, stop words are common words that help to create sentence structure, but do not add any meaning to the idea that a sentence is trying to convey.
 For example, stop words in the sentence preceding this one would be:

-- Stop words: In, a, are, that, to, but, do, any, to, the, that, a, is, to
+- <b>Stop words</b>: In, a, are, that, to, but, do, any, to, the, that, a, is, to
-- Meaningful words: nutshell, stop, words, common, words, help, create, sentence, structure, not, add, meaning, idea, sentence, trying, convey
+- <b>Meaningful words</b>: nutshell, stop, words, common, words, help, create, sentence, structure, not, add, meaning, idea, sentence, trying, convey

 You may notice that a few words are repeated in the above summary.
 This is important for our TF-IDF matrix which will help us to cluster different topics and the most frequent words within each topic.